DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_careservices/SETUP/Customer-and-Client-Management.md

 14. **Client account** – Will default to the client’s account code.
 This will be blank for global rates so if the ‘Valid for’ is changed to All, the client code will be removed.
 15. **Start date** – Enter the Start date for this rate to apply
 16. **End date** – If the rate is to apply for a limited time, enter the last date that this rate will apply.
 If there is a new rate to be applied after that time, then enter a new line with the new rate with the start date 1 day after the end date on the ended line.
 17. **Rate model** – This defaults to Amount and is only changed to Percentage if this rate is to be based on the rate for another billing code.
 Eg. For a special promotion for the first 12 weeks, get a 50% discount on the billing code ‘Extra’.
-The rate model would be changed to Percentage, the base billing code would be Extra, Rate per cent would be -50%.
+The rate model would be changed to Percentage, the base billing code would be Extra, the rate per cent would be -50%.
 The system will generate a credit for half of the ‘Extra’ billing code rate, even if the rate changes during the 12 weeks, the system will calculate the correct rate.
 18. **Rate** – When the rate model is ‘Amount’, enter the rate that applies to this client for this billing code.
 19. Click **Save** and close the billing rates view when done.
 20. **Review** the rates shown on the billing schedule lines, and adjust the billing rates as per above for any that are not as required.
-Once all of the rates are correct, Click **Save** and close the Billing Schedule form.
+Once all of the rates are correct, click **Save** and close the Billing Schedule form.
-21. If the client has any billing schedule lines that affect the funding such as means tested fees or Hardship, open the Funding Schedule to confirm that the clawback line has been automatically created and the rates are correct.
+21. If the client has any billing schedule lines that affect the funding, such as means-tested fees or Hardship, open the Funding Schedule to confirm that the clawback line has been automatically created and the rates are correct.

 ![Billing_Schedule](../IMAGES/Billing_Schedule.png)